How do exponential size solutions arise in semidefinite programming?: Conclusion

 \co{ Some natural open questions remain.
 For example, we did not address the issue of how large the entries in the matrices in \eqref{problem-sdpprime} can become.
 Another question that may help us solve deciding SDP feasibility is whether {\em any} SDP with exponentially large solutions is in the form of \eqref{problem-sdpprime}.
 In other words, can we certify large size solutions in every SDP using a regular facial reduction sequence? }

-{\bf Acknowledgement} The authors are very grateful for helpful discussions to Richard Rim\'anyi, in particular, to suggestions that led to the proof of Lemma \ref{lemma-alphaj-monotone}.
-The first author also thanks Rekha Thomas for stimulating discussions.
+{\bf Acknowledgement} We are very grateful for helpful discussions to Richard Rim\'anyi, in particular, to suggestions that led to the proof of Lemma \ref{lemma-alphaj-monotone}.
+We are also very grateful to the anonymous referees and to Andrew B. Nobel whose suggestions helped us to improve the paper.
+We thank Alex Townsend for pointing out reference \cite{choi2016positive}.
 We gratefully acknowledge the support of National Science Foundation, award DMS-1817272.